-I’m old enough to have a conversation that goes like this: “Happy Birthday.
+I’m old enough to have a conversation with my child that goes like this: “Happy Birthday.
 Should I not ask how old you are?”
-Umm, that’s the sign: that someone wouldn’t guess.
+Umm, that’s the sign.

 Though my age is reflected in my external appearance, my spirit feels younger, freer, happier than when I was fourteen, twenty, or thirty.